Look for these helpful signs & plaques along the Shawshank Trail!

 Directions from Pugh Cabin:

 Turn right onto Bromfield Rd. from Pugh Cabin.
 Turn right onto Pleasant Valley Rd.
 Pass Malabar Farm Restaurant on the left.
 Turn left onto Rt.
 603 north.
 Follow Rt.
 603 north through Mifflin and continue.
 Turn right onto Rt.
 42 north towards Ashland, get in the left lane.
 Make a slight left onto Claremont Ave.
 Follow into downtown Ashland.
 Make a sharp right onto Rt.
 250 east (Main St.).
-Go 2 blocks, Huntington National Bank will be on the right, and turn left onto Orange St. to park.
+Go 2 blocks, Crosby Advisory Group, LLC. will be on the right, and turn left onto Orange St. to park.
 Distance from the Pugh Cabin: 19.00 miles.

 Revivals 2 Thrift Store offers new & gently used merchandise from household items to children’s toys, glassware, games, movies, collectibles & antiques, holiday items, furniture, bed, bath & kitchen stuff, adults, teens, children's & infant's clothing & shoes, accessories & much more!